-- •Some pain and discomfort for 3 to 4 weeks, although it should gradually get better from the first two to three 2 to 3 days. - •You may notice a small amount of drainage from the incision sites on the first one 1 to 2 days.
+•Some pain and discomfort for 3 to 4 weeks, although it should gradually get better from the first two to three 2 to 3 days.

+• You may notice drainage from the incision sites on the first one 1 to 2 days.
 This is normal.
-You may cover with gauze and secure with paper tape. - If there are any sutures, they will be removed in 1 to 2 weeks after your surgery. - •Do not be overly concerned if you notice a decreased sensation in the areas treated with liposuction.
-It may take a few months for full sensation to return. - The treated areas will feel swollen and bruised, and you may feel some burning.
+You may cover with gauze and secure with paper tape.
+This is the fluid that is used to do the procedure and we want it to drain out.

+• If there are any sutures, they will be removed in 1 to 2 weeks after your surgery.

+•Do not be overly concerned if you notice a decreased sensation in the areas treated with liposuction.
+It may take a few months for full sensation to return.

+• The treated areas will feel swollen and bruised, and you may feel some burning.
 The bruises may get worse for 1 to 2 days and last for several weeks.
 The swelling may last for 3 to 6 months.
 This is NORMAL.
 Please be patient as it may take 3 to 6 months to see your final results.